 a Parable about Pricing

-Paris, France, 1948: A young woman strolls along a downtown street and notices a man busily sketching a bowl of fruit.
+Paris, France, 1948: A young woman strolls along a city street and notices a man busily sketching a bowl of fruit.
 She stops.

 “Do you sketch portraits?” she asks the man.

-“Yes, I do,” he replies with a Spanish accent, not looking up from the paper.
+“Yes, I do,” he replies with a Spanish accent, not looking up from his work.

 "Will you sketch a portrait of me, to take to my father?
 I am on my way to him now.”

-The artist looks up from his drawing.
+The artist looks up from his drawing, smiling.
 “Yes.
 Have a seat.”

 Three minutes later, the man presents a portrait to the young woman.